 Of course, young people’s capacities are not simply an outcome of the assemblages we have analysed here: what a young body (or young ‘citizen’) can do sexually will be a consequence of all the events, actions and interactions that together constitute a life, from sexual encounters, interactions with peers (Alldred and Fox, 2015b), engagements with sexualised media and pornography (Fox and Bale, 2017), interactions not normally considered sexual (Austin, 2016) and so on.
 There will be a myriad of specifications, aggregations, generalisations and dis-aggregations of capacities that together produce ‘the sexual’ and the phenomena that comprise ‘sexual citizenship’.
 This suggests a research agenda to explore the wider micropolitical production of sexual citizenship in events sexual and non-sexual.

 However, the value of a micropolitical analysis of sexuality-assemblages extends beyond mere scholarly interest, or a conceptual re-thinking of sexual citizenship to suggest practical applications.
 If we can ‘reverse engineer’ assemblages such as the educational support and development of young people we looked at in this chapter to understand their micropolitics and the capacities they variously produce, the same ontology may be used to ‘forward engineer’ or re-design these and other assemblages to foster positive sexual and other capacities in participants.
-This opens the way to design interventions and developmental engagements that move far beyond conventional sexualities education, to open up opportunities both for sexual lines of flight and for safe, healthy, diverse and responsible participation in the sexual and sociological world.
+This opens the way to pro-actively to design interventions and developmental engagements that move far beyond conventional sexualities education, to open up opportunities both for sexual lines of flight and for safe, healthy, diverse and responsible participation in the sexual and sociological world.
 Such a perspective re-makes notions of sexual citizenship (and citizenship more generally) beyond normative and value-laden constructs.

 This perspective cuts across both top-down initiatives to reduce teenage pregnancy and parenting and liberal arguments that situate these latter as individual choices or exercises in autonomy or transgression.
-Sexual citizening is not to be regarded as simply an act of human agency or resistance to force or discourse.
+Sexual citizen-ing is not to be regarded as simply an act of human agency or resistance to force or discourse.
 Rather it is the more-than-human becoming of sexuality-assemblages that come in all shapes and sizes, and that encompass both normative sexualities and those that conventionally have been excluded from full citizenship, from homosexuality to bisexuality, trans, fetishes and BDSM (Monro, 2005: 155-162), as well as pregnant and parenting teens.
 From such a perspective, citizenship can never be a neat process whereby bodies are either assimilated into a cultural milieu or cast out as transgressive, to plough their own counter-cultural furrow (see also Ryan-Flood, 2009: 186; Taylor, 2011: 588).
 It has not escaped our attention that this assessment may be applied beyond the confines of pre-teen and teenage education, to all members of a society or culture.

 In conclusion, we have applied in this chapter a materialist approach to analyse the sexualities-education assemblages associated with the UK Teenage Pregnancy Strategy, and have demonstrated how these assemblages articulate with notions of citizenship and sexual citizenship.
 This form of analysis enables both proactive interventions to support sexualities education and sexual citizenship, but also establishes a broader agenda for research, policy and activism that engages with the public and private dimensions of sexualities and the complex sexualities-assemblages of contemporary societies that produce the social, economic, political and psychological manifestations of human sexualities and reproduction, including teen pregnancy and parenting.